Disease Guide ·Heart Murmur ·2026

 Symptoms - What to Watch For

-Many dogs with heart murmurs show no symptoms at all, especially with low-grade murmurs.
-As heart disease progresses: coughing (especially at night or after exercise), exercise intolerance or tiring quickly, rapid or labored breathing, fainting or collapsing, swollen belly from fluid buildup, bluish gums.
+Low-grade murmurs often cause no symptoms.
+As heart disease progresses: coughing (night), exercise intolerance, rapid breathing, fainting, swollen belly, bluish gums.
 Low-grade murmurs may have no visible symptoms

 Diagnosis - $500-$2,000